schartrand77/orderworks/README.md

 - Inspect line items, shipping details, and metadata on each job.
 - Reorder the live job queue by using the ↑ / ↓ buttons in the table; queue position is shown for every job and can be adjusted to prioritize work.
 - Open a job detail view (`/jobs/:paymentIntentId`) to review all data and mark the job complete.
+- Delete a job entirely from the detail view if it was created in error or is no longer needed.

 ## MakerWorks configuration